-For the week ending Sunday, June 6, 2022, no Lake Okeechobee water was delivered to the FEBs/STAs.
+For the week ending Sunday, June 12, 2022, no Lake Okeechobee water was delivered to the FEBs/STAs.
 The total amount of Lake releases sent to the FEBs/STAs in WY2023 (since May 1, 2022) is approximately 12,400 ac-feet.
-The total amount of inflows to the STAs in WY2023 is approximately 98,000 ac-feet.
-Most STA cells are above target stage, except STA-5/6 cells that are drying out.
+The total amount of inflows to the STAs in WY2023 is approximately 207,000 ac-feet.
+Most STA cells are above target stage, except STA-5/6 cells that are near or below target.
 STA-1E Western Flow-way is offline for post-construction vegetation grow in.
 Additionally, STA-3/4 Eastern Flow-way is offline for vegetation rehabilitation/drawdown, STA-2 Flow-way 2 is offline for construction activities, and STA-5/6 Flow-way 4 is offline for vegetation management activities.
-Operational restrictions are in effect in STA-1E Central and Eastern Flow-ways, STA-1W Eastern, Western, and Northern Flow-ways, and STA-2 Flow-way 3 and 4 for vegetation management activities, as well as STA-2 Flow-way 1 following dryout conditions.
+Operational restrictions are in effect in STA-1E Central and Eastern Flow-ways, STA-1W Eastern, Western, and Northern Flow-ways, and STA-2 Flow-ways 3 and 4 for vegetation management activities.
 This week, there is no capacity for Lake releases in the STAs.